Toward a Dichotomy for Approximation of $H$-coloring: A Dichotomy for Graphs

-We note that $a_ib_{\pi(j)}$ is an arc because $uv'$ is an arc, and hence, $a_j b_{\pi(i)}$ is an arc of $H^*$.
+We note that $a_ib_{\pi(j)}$ is an edge because $uv'$ is an edge, and hence, $a_j b_{\pi(i)}$ is an edge of $H^*$.
 This would mean there is no need to shift the image of $v$ from $a_j$ to something else (see the Figure~\ref{fig:shifting-majority-1}).